 - Crystals: Crystals are amorphous materials present in the urine.
 In a healthy individual, a few crystals are normally detected on microscopic examination of the urine.
 However, if a person is suffering from “kidney stones”, there will an abnormal quantity of crystals in the urine.

 - Floating particles in urine can be seen when you collect urine in a clean bottle.
 In presence of organisms such as bacteria and parasites, the urine may become turbid.
 It indicates that there are lot of floating particles in the urine.

 - Squamous cells: Sometimes, there is a presence of squamous cells in the urine.
-Squamous cells are present as a result of contamination such as vaginal discharge.
+Squamous cells are present as a result of contamination such as discharge.
 They may not indicate a renal disease.
 In such cases, the Microbiologist may ask for a fresh new urine sample.